Now that you know what you’ve been missing,

 By Don Jensen

-Vice President of Operations, Single Digits
+Former Vice President of Operations, Single Digits

 Single Digits, as part of our Connected Life ExperienceTM, now offers a suite of cabling services and products, including consulting, professional design, deployment/installation, and high-grade quality materials.
-This can be bundled with our wireless projects as a true single source project experience, managed by one trusted integrator.
+This can be bundled with our wireless projects as a true single source project experience, managed by a trusted integrator.
 Contact us to learn more.

 71% of hotel guests complain about spotty WiFi coverage, and insufficient bandwidth is a problem for 43% of guests.
 Hotel guest needs and expectations are changing, and we’ve outlined just how so in our latest eBook.
 It also includes a checklist to evaluate if your hotel WiFi network is prepared for the future.